UselessGuru/UG-Miner/README.md

 - full
   Information about miners run in the past 24hrs, failed miners in the past 24hrs & watchdog timers will be shown

-UIStyle automatically switches to full during benchmarking or when measuring power cunsumption.
+UIStyle automatically switches to full during benchmarking or when measuring power consumption.

 ## Requirements